afaqirz67/Pi-in-the-sky/README.md

 Use this type of ESC instead of the ones we had because it does exactly what those other ESCs will do and it will save you a lot of space and weight.
 [LINK](https://www.banggood.com/Eachine-Wizard-X220S-FPV-Racer-RC-Drone-Spare-Part-4-in-1-30A-ESC-BLHeli_S-2-5S-Dshot600-p-1172948.html?utm_source=googleshopping&utm_medium=cpc_organic&gmcCountry=US&utm_content=minha&utm_campaign=minha-us-pc&currency=USD&cur_warehouse=CN&createTmp=1&utm_source=googleshopping&utm_medium=cpc_us&utm_content=nolan&utm_campaign=aceng-pla-usa-all4-20220402&ad_id=513043829882&gclid=CjwKCAjwj42UBhAAEiwACIhADiSV8H7zgwVzK7E-7L0V68syqlYBK65fGoz2y2oISFr4y5m8q1ImRhoCBToQAvD_BwE&scrlybrkr=0ac48c88)

+### LIPO BATTERY USAGE
+It is crucial for anyone whose just getting started into using lipo battries to know the saftey requirements.
+It strongly suggest that you go through a couple articles and read about the saftey measuerments and how to maintain a lipo battery.
+Lipo battries are not like the regular double A batteries that once you're done with them you toss them away.
+You will have to regualte the volatage it has according to your needs and usage.
+You'll have to know how much current you're gonna need so that you purchase a lipo accordingly because if you overuse it - it's going to end up ugly for you.
+Down this paragraph is a pucture of the first lipo batteries we were using and apparantly they went bad.
+One of the cells does not work at all and the entire thing looks squishy.
+If it's used in such condition - you shouldn't be surprised if it explodes or catches fire.
+I strongly recommed you go through [this](https://www.thedronegirl.com/2015/02/07/lipo-battery/) artcile and read through all the points carefully before using a lipo.

 ![Screenshot 2022-05-27 124715](https://user-images.githubusercontent.com/56890879/170743512-adb9e84e-d168-4519-8951-ed73c237569f.png)